chapman-cpsc-230/hw1-leito100/README.md

 ## Description

+_ In section 1.3 one had to write a program to see if a baby would live one billion seconds, therefore converting seconds into years.
+  In section 1.6 one had to write a program for the amount of money after an interest 3 years later.
+  In section 1.9 one had to fix syntax errors written in the code.

-_ In Section 1.3 <Give a description of the assignment here.
+<Give a description of the assignment here.
 Often this will be copied from the text.\>_

 ## What I Learned from This

-_\<Explain what you learned from this assignment.
-This should be in your own words.\>_
+_ In these sections I learned how to print something with both the variable in words and what it represents in numbers.
+I also learned alot of syntax from fixing errors in section 1.9.

 ## Honor Pledge